-Two or more AZX units can be configured as a parallel system to create a higher power system.
-This requires at least one Master AZX cabinet and one or more Auxiliary cabinet or Master cabinet that will be used as Auxiliaries to the first Master.
+Two or more units can be configured as a parallel system to create a higher power system.
+This requires at least one Master cabinet and one or more Auxiliary cabinets or Master cabinets that will be used as Auxiliaries to the first Master.

 Only the first Master unit on the system bus will have an active front panel.
 All other AZX cabinets will display the fact that they are operating in Auxiliary mode with an inactive front panel.
-No re-configuration is of a Master cabinet used in an auxiliary position is required.
+No re-configuration of a Master cabinet used in an auxiliary position is required.

-Note: Master cabinets used in an auxiliary paralleled position can be different models as in a 30kVA/kW 3300AZX can be paralleled with a 50kVA/kW 3550AZX.
+Note: Master cabinets used in an auxiliary paralleled position can be different models as in a 30kVA/kW 3300AZX/GSZ can be paralleled with a 50kVA/kW 3550AZX/GSZ as long as units are of the same model series.
 In this case, each unit delivers its rated current and power current /power into the load.